mwaeckerlin/mailforward/README.md

 This docker image just forwards all mails to predefined aliases to other accounts.

-In `MAPPINGS`, you can define a comma separated list of virtual aliases.
+In `MAPPINGS`, you can define a semicolon separated list of virtual aliases.

 Optionally you can specify your mail servers full qualified host name in `MAILHOST`.
 By default, it is set to the first vitual alias domain